rackerlabs/docs-cloud-monitoring/api-docs/general-api-info/limits.rst

 Resource limits
 ~~~~~~~~~~~~~~~

-The following table below lists the default limits for different resources.
+The following table lists the default limits for different resources.
 When you exceed the threshold for checks or alarms, API requests to create
 a check or alarm return the
 following error:  ``400 Limit has been reached``.